ndriqimlahu/moonlight-tizen/README.md

 ## Contributing

 Contributions are welcome!
-Fork the repo, create pull requests, or open issues.
-If you find the project useful, consider giving it a star!
+You can fork the repo, create pull requests, or open issues.

+If you find this project useful, here are ways you can support it:
+⭐ Star the repo to show your appreciation and support the project.
+🐛 Report bugs or suggest new features to help improve the project.
+💬 Participate in discussions to share ideas, tips, or improvements.
+🧪 Test pre-release builds and give early feedback to the developer.

 ## License

 This project is licensed under the `GNU General Public License v3.0`.
 See the [LICENSE](https://github.com/ndriqimlahu/moonlight-tizen/blob/master/LICENSE) file for more information.

 ## Acknowledgements
-- Thanks to [Moonlight Streaming Core Library](https://github.com/moonlight-stream/moonlight-common-c) and [Moonlight Game Streaming Project](https://github.com/moonlight-stream/moonlight-chrome) for implementing the core GameStream client code and developing Moonlight for Chrome OS.
+- Thanks to [Moonlight Core Library](https://github.com/moonlight-stream/moonlight-common-c) and [Moonlight ChromeOS](https://github.com/moonlight-stream/moonlight-chrome) for the core implementation of the NVIDIA GameStream protocol and the development of Moonlight for Chrome OS.
-- Thanks to [SamsungDForum](https://github.com/SamsungDForum/moonlight-chrome) for porting the entire codebase from Chrome OS (NaCl) and adapting the Moonlight implementation for Tizen OS (WASM).
+- Thanks to [SamsungDForum](https://github.com/SamsungDForum/moonlight-chrome) for creating a port version based on Chrome OS (NaCl) and adapting the Moonlight implementation for Tizen OS (WASM).
 - Thanks to [babagreensheep](https://github.com/babagreensheep/jellyfin-tizen-docker) and [pablojrl123](https://github.com/pablojrl123/moonlight-tizen-docker) for creating a method for building the application and adapting the Dockerfile including the supporting files.
-- Thanks to [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen) for updating the core files, adding a shortcut combo to stop the streaming session, allowing audio volume changes, and improving the Dockerfile for better compatibility.
+- Thanks to [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen) for updating the core files, adding a shortcut combo to stop the streaming session, allowing audio volume changes, and improving the Dockerfile for better build compatibility.
 - Thanks to [OneLiberty](https://github.com/OneLiberty/moonlight-chrome-tizen) for implementing features such as video codec selection, mouse emulation, Wake-on-LAN, new IP address field mode, improved Docker publishing workflow, and several improvements.
 - Thanks to [toypoodlegaming](https://github.com/toypoodlegaming/moonlight-chrome-tizen) for improving video codec selection logic and implementing features such as audio configuration and performance statistics.